 There can be a variety of different therapies and treatments used within a long-term drug rehab center in New Jersey.
 For example, this can be cognitive-behavioral therapy, motivational enhancement therapy, multidimensional family therapy, or group and individual counseling.
 The depth of therapy that can be provided at a drug rehab center is important.
 Addicts can benefit from these various treatment methods, and understand new ways to maintain their sobriety throughout their lives.
 Long-term drug rehab will last more than 30 days, and during this time an addict will start to address the underlying issues connected to the addiction.
 There can be countless reasons that someone would choose to abuse drugs and alcohol.
 When you start to discover what, these reasons are, you are allowing new doors to open up within your life.
 Regardless of the type of addiction, someone is struggling with, a long-term drug rehab center can provide excellent treatment solutions.
 There are numerous drugs being abused in different parts of the state.
 For example, this does include cocaine, heroin, marijuana, methamphetamine, and prescription drugs.
 Drugs such as hydrocodone products, phentermine, and fentanyl do continue to be a problem within the state.
 This type of addiction can be difficult to treat, but long-term rehab may be your best chance.

-The National Institute on Drug Abuse (NIDA) reported in 2017 that there 1969 overdose deaths involving opioids.
+The National Institute on Drug Abuse (NIDA) reported in 2018 that there 2,583 overdose deaths involving opioids which is nearly 90 percent of the total number of drug fatalities reported in the state.
 Synthetic opioids such as fentanyl were the cause of most of these overdose deaths.
 Along with this, heroin abuse was also on the rise, and overdose deaths were steadily on the rise since 2011.
 When addicts are searching for drug treatment or when their family is locating a program, they will want the best possible treatment solution.
 The benefit of a long-term drug rehab center is the option of rehabilitation methods provided to help an addict through a difficult addiction.
 Detox will be the first step, but it is important not to stop at detox, and consider long-term rehab.
 Long-term drug treatment should then be followed by some type of aftercare program or a transitional period.
 It is not uncommon for someone to struggle with addiction for much of their adult life.
 With this in mind, you should understand that a lengthier treatment process will be necessary.
 It can take time to address the underlying issues and the problems connected to the addiction.
 Learning new ways of looking at life, and teaching yourself how to overcome obstacles will take time.
 Long-term drug rehab centers in New Jersey can be excellent options to consider for treatment.